The Future of Microsoft Windows Server 2016: From File Server, to Datacenter, to Cloud

 The Future

-New iterations are already coming along.
+New iterations are already being developed.
 In fact, Microsoft wants more users to align themselves with the Azure platform.
 One way of doing so is through automation.
-While Windows Server 2016 offered a gentle approach toward embracing the cloud, the future is pointed to a server management model that focuses on the infrastructure.
+While Windows Server 2016 offered a gentle approach toward embracing the cloud, the future points to a server management model that focuses on the infrastructure.

 The approach is to handle identical servers as one unit.
 This is especially critical for companies who manage thousands of servers.
-Furthermore, Windows Server 2016 provides the bridge from traditional server management to an automated future.
+Furthermore, Windows Server 2016 bridges traditional server management to an automated future.
 Instead of managing each server individually, you are looking at and working on the collective.

 Just take a look at how the Server Manager dashboard instantly creates groups of servers based on role or application.
 With Server Manager, you can control several remote servers at once.